intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 of protecting future interoperability.

-Excluding implementations or deployments can lead to a fracturing of the protocol system that could be more harmful than any divergence resulting from following the robustness principle.
+Excluding implementations or deployments can lead to a fracturing of the protocol system that could be more harmful than any divergence that might arise from tolerating the unexpected.
 The IAB document on Uncoordinated Protocol Development Considered Harmful {{?RFC5704}} describes how conflict or competition in the maintenance of protocols can lead to similar problems.